zchking/docs/pages/katalon-studio/docs/apiweb-service-project-since-v58.md

 ---
 title: "API/Web Service Project (since V5.8)"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/apiweb-service-project-since-v58.html
 redirect_from:
     - "/x/MBbR/"
     - "/katalon-studio/docs/apiweb-service-project-since-v58/"
 description:
 ---
 Katalon Studio 5.8 introduces the new API/Web Service testing project.
 This significantly improved feature allows you to separate the API/Web Service testing procedures from Web UI and mobile testing - less confusion for your projects.
 You can also perform more API/Web Service automation tasks on Katalon Studio such as _Quickstart wizard_, _Import Swagger or WSDL_ definition File/URL directly, or retrieve _request history_ at any time.

-The update comes with a new interface, including a new toolbar and view that serve only for API/Web Service testing.
+TEST The update comes with a new interface, including a new toolbar and view that serve only for API/Web Service testing.
 To **create** the _New API/Web Service Project_, in _New Project_ dialog, simply select _API/Web Service_ type and specify all required project information.

  ![](../../images/katalon-studio/docs/apiweb-service-project-since-v58/Screen-Shot-2018-10-08-at-4.37.12-PM.png)